 Illinois SNAP

-Illinois SNAP (formerly Illinois Food Stamps) helps low-income people and families in Illinois with cash assistance to buy the food they need for a nutritionally adequate diet.
+Illinois SNAP (formerly Illinois Food Stamps) helps low-income individuals and families afford a nutritionally adequate diet by providing monthly food assistance benefits.

 FAQ